Pillar and Peacock

 There is so much available these days for inspiration!
 We regularly go to market to find new furniture and fabric lines, are constantly reading and absorbing current design publications, and scouring sites like Pinterest, Houzz, and respected design blogs to keep our pulse on what's current.

 Tell us a little bit about your design process?

 We have three phases of our process: Find, Focus, Finish.
-"Find" is all about defining the scope of the project, partnering with our client to discover their style, and preparing to design the space.
-"Focus" is honing in on the design, presenting the floor plans if applicable, and presenting the design for the project.
-"Finish" is exactly that.
+"Find in. is all about defining the scope of the project, partnering with our client to discover their style, and preparing to design the space.
+"Focus in. is honing in on the design, presenting the floor plans if applicable, and presenting the design for the project.
+"Finish in. is exactly that.
 It's the implementation of the design!